( part of the"RESEX" )

 fish any more

-Today, the youth is well trained in internet-accessible tourism professions, thanks to the "local tourism projects" sponsored by European NGO's in the first years after the "RESEX" was founded.
-Young women also marry later and some are well educated.
-Often they look for jobs in a nearby town, but most of them still want to live in Prainha.
+The youth of today is well-trained in tourism occupations that are accessible on the internet, thanks to the “local tourism projects” sponsored by European NGOs in the first years after the “RESEX” was founded.
+Young women, also, marry later and are in employment.
+They often look for jobs in a nearby town, but most of them still want to live in Prainha.

-Without a new generation of fishermen in Prainha, will a marine protected area- the "RESEX" --be viable in the future, or will people only defend it because they receive a little unemployment benefit during the closed season?
+Without a new generation of fishermen in Prainha, is the “RESEX” at all tenable in future, or will it be defended only because they get some unemployment benefit in the closed season?

-A lesson in net fishing: Although "Neu's" kidney disease has worsened, ( see trailer) he can still pull himself up to share some old knowledge for the purpose of self-sufficient fishing with his son Luan. ,Even though the bilingual Luan wants to live in Prainha, he doesn't want to be a fisherman:
+A lesson in net fishing: although “Neu’s” kidney disease has indeed worsened (see trailer), he can still pull himself up in order to share some old knowledge for the purpose of self-sufficient fishing with his son Luan, even though Luan, who grew up bilingual and indeed wants to live in Prainha, does not want to be a fisherman.

 How does an Englishwoman live in Prainha do Canto Verde?